Model-Independent Test for Gravity using Intensity Mapping and Galaxy Clustering: Signal-to-Noise and Contamination

 To optimally choose $\Delta z_f$ and $\ell_{\rm min}$, we need to put Fig.~\ref{fig:SNR_contlmax} in balance with the SNR for $\hEG$.
 Clearly, decreasing $\ell_{\rm min}$ will increase the SNR.
 A good compromise is to choose $\ell_{\rm min}=100$.
 This is also motivated by the fact that IM surveys like HIRAX may not have good enough calibration to precisely measure lower multipoles~\cite{Bull:2014rha}.
 Concerning the size of the bins: the SNR at each $z_f$ increases with the size of the bins, but if we want to test the evolution of $\hEG$ with redshift, we want to have a reasonable number of foreground bins.
 In Fig.~\ref{fig:SNR_contlmax} (right panel), we plot the SNR summed over all background bins as a function of foreground redshift $z_f$ and for different sizes of the bins.
 We see that $\Delta z_f =0.24$ is optimal: it allows us to measure $\hEG$ for three foreground redshifts (versus two for $\Delta z_f =0.3$) and has a total SNR of 18.4, larger than for all other cases.
 The thinner choice, $\Delta z_f=0.14$, is interesting since it allows us to measure $\hEG$ in a higher number of redshift bins.
 However, the overall SNR (summed over redshift) is 8 percent lower than for $\Delta z_f =0.24$.
 We therefore choose $\ell_{\rm min}=100$ and $\Delta z_f = 0.24$, which lead to a small SNR contamination of 0.17.
+Note that if we reduce $\ell_{\rm min}$ to 60, the SNR increases only very slightly from 18.4 to 18.9, whereas the contamination increases from 0.17 to 0.28.
+We conclude therefore that $\ell_{\rm min}=100$ is a better choice.
 This procedure needs to be performed for each value of the foreground redshift $z_f$.
 We find similar results at all redshifts, with a maximum SNR contamination of 0.21 for the pair $z_f=1.02$, and $z_b=1.71$, which is still perfectly acceptable.

 We then repeat the same procedure for the \emph{Euclid}-like photometric and the SKA2-like surveys.
 In Table \ref{tab:bins}, we list the optimal binning for each case.

 Once the binning has been fixed, we compute the SNR contamination from density in the numerator of $\hEG$ (due to the last line in Eq.~\eqref{eq:El}), for each pair $(z_f, z_b)$.
 The results for the \emph{Euclid}-like spectroscopic survey are shown in Table \ref{table:densSNRspec}.
 This SNR contamination is at most 9\% (for neighbouring pairs).
 We can therefore keep all pairs in our forecast.
 For SKA2, the density contamination for adjacent pairs is more significant, as seen in Table~\ref{table:densSNR-SKA}.
 This is because the variance of $\hEG$ is smaller for SKA2 due to the broader sky coverage and lower shot noise.
 Consequently, the contamination from density relative to the variance is larger for SKA2 than for \emph{Euclid} spectroscopic.
 To avoid bias in our estimator, we remove adjacent pairs for SKA2.